BenjaminBak/EBNF-Check/README.md

 # EBNF-Check

 Our project "EBNF-Check" functions as a parser for a formal grammar.
+It checks your grammar input for potential syntax errors and gives you a useful response.
-It is able to examine whether a word can be derived from a given grammar written in the EBNF or not.
+To a certain degree it is able to examine whether a word can be derived from a given grammar written in the EBNF or not.
-It also checks your grammar input for potential syntax errors.
+This function was the original purpose of this project, but due to some feedback we received it became clear that our approach wasn't as straight forward as we thought.
+Hence our program has only this limited fuctionality.

 ## Installing / Getting started